-- 6.11 At the end of every six years, a Fellow (who has successfully completed any applicable probationary period) will be invited by the Fellowships Committee to report to the Governing Body on: - 6.11.1 the nature and extent of his or her contribution (teaching and otherwise) to the College during the preceding six year period; - 6.11.2 his or her wider University contribution; - 6.11.3 his or her research; - 6.11.4 his or her updated CV, showing research and publications; and - 6.11.5 any other relevant matters concerning the six year period or the future. - 6.12 The Fellowships Committee may, if deemed necessary, seek letters of recommendation from experts not nominated by the Fellow. - 6.13 Should the Fellowships Committee deem the Fellow's report to be unsatisfactory, it may refer the matter to the Master under Ordinance 21.
+- 6.11 At the end of every six years, a Fellow (who has successfully completed any applicable probationary period) will be invited by the Fellowships Committee to report to the Governing Body on: - 6.11.1 the nature and extent of their contribution (teaching and/or otherwise) to the College during the preceding six year period; - 6.11.2 their wider University contribution, as relevant; - 6.11.3 their research, as relevant; - 6.11.4 their updated CV, showing research and publications, as relevant; and - 6.11.5 any other relevant matters concerning the six year period or the future. - 6.12 The Fellowships Committee may, if deemed necessary, seek letters of recommendation from experts not nominated by the Fellow. - 6.13 Should the Fellowships Committee deem the Fellow's report to be unsatisfactory, it may refer the matter to the Master under Ordinance 21.
 Alternatively the Committee may make a recommendation in writing to the Fellow outlining the matters which the Committee deems necessary for the Fellow to address (and the period of time during which such matters need to be addressed).
 The Fellow will have the opportunity to attend or to comment to the Committee in writing upon the matters thus outlined.
 If, upon the expiry of the period specified, the Committee is satisfied that these matters continue not to be addressed, the Committee may refer the matter to the Master under Ordinance 21.